 It can be hard to know when refurbished products are added to Apple’s website, and they often sell out quickly.
 Luckily, there are several websites that can help.
 Refurb.me, for example, lets you browse refurbished devices across Apple’s stores as well as its certified resellers.
 It also allows you to sign up for email alerts when matching products get added to Apple’s refurb section, as does the Refurb Tracker website.

 Also look out for special financing options on Apple’s site.
-In the U.S., you can get interest-free financing, as well as earning reward points for purchases from Apple, restaurants and elsewhere.
-In the U.K., meanwhile, you can get 0% financing over 3-12 months on a purchase of 399 pounds or more.
+In the U.S., you can get interest-free financing, or get daily cashback if you buy with an Apple Card.
+In the U.K., meanwhile, you can get 0% financing over 3-12 months on a purchase of £399 or more.
 While these offers were current at the time of writing, Apple occasionally changes these offers, so be sure to check back often.

-Another option besides official Apple Stores are Apple Authorized Resellers, which are third-party stores approved by Apple to sell its products.
+Besides official Apple Stores, there’s another option in the form of Apple Authorized Resellers, which are third-party stores approved by Apple to sell its products.
 Apple has a section on its website where you can enter your location and the products you are looking for, and Apple will then show you your nearest Authorized Reseller.

 To become an Authorized Reseller, a store must meet a set of requirements from Apple.
 In return, it gets the Apple seal of approval, and customers know they are buying from a reputable store that has passed Apple’s checks.
 Apple doesn’t often offer discounts on its products (don’t expect any official Black Friday deals, for example), but Authorized Resellers can do so if they wish, so you may find a better deal with them.